tidusete/AWS_Developer/README.md

   * Multi region, fully replicated, high performance
 * Amazon DMS can be used to migrate to DynamoDB (from Mongo, Oracle, MySQL, S3, etc...)
 * You can launch a local DynamoDB on your computer for development purposes
+### AWS API GATEWAY
+* AWS Lambda + API Gateway: No infrastructure to manage
+* Support for the WebScoket Protocol
+* Handle API versioning (v1, v2...)
+* Handle different environments (dev, test, prod...)
+* Handle security (Authentication and authorization)
+* Create API keys, handle request throttling
+* Swagger / Open API import to quickly define APIs
+* Transform and validate requests and responses
+* Generate SDK and API specifications
+* Cache API responses
+#### AWS Integrations:
+* **Lambda Function**
+  * Invoke Lambda function
+  * Easy way to expose REST API backed by AWS Lambda
+* **HTTP**
+  * Expose HTTP endopoints in the backend
+  * Example: internal HTTP API on premise, Application Load Balancer...
+  * Why?
+Add rate limiting, caching, user authentications, API keys, etc..
+* **AWS Service**
+  * Expose any AWS API through the API Gateway
+  * Example: start an AWS Step Function workflow, post a message to SQS
+  * Why?
+Add authentication, deploy publicly, rate control...
+#### API Gateway Endpoint Types
+* Edge-Optimized (default): For global clients
+  * Requests are routed through the CloudFront Edge locations (improves latency)
+  * The API Gateway still lives in only one region
+* Regional:
+  * For clients within the same regions
+  * Could manually combine with CloudFront (more control over the caching strategies and the distribution)
+* Private:
+  * Can only be accessed from your VPC using an interface VPC endpoint (ENI)
+#### API Gateway Deployment Stages
+* Making changes in the API Gateway does not mean ther're effective
+* You need to make a "deployment" for them to be in effect
+* It's a common source of confusion
+* changes are deployed to "Stages" (as many as you want)
+* Use the naming you like for stages (dev, test, prod)
+* Each stage has its own configuration parameters
+* Stages can be rolled back as a history of deployments is kept

+#### Stage Variables
+* Stage variables are like environment variables for API Gateway
+* Use them to change often changing configuration values
+* They can be used in:
+  * Lambda function ARN
+  * HTTP Endpoint
+  * Parameter mapping templates
+* Use cases:
+  * Configure HTTP endpoints your stages talk to (dev, test, prod...)
+  * pass configuration parameters to AWS Lambda through mapping templates
+* Stage variables are passed to the "context" object in AWS Lambda
+#### Gateway Stage Variables & Lambda Aliases
+* We create a stage variable to indicate the corresponding Lambda alias
+* Our API gateway will automatically invoke the right Lambda function!
+#### API Gateway - Canary Deployment
+* Possibility to neable canary deployments for any stage (usually prod)
+* Choose the % of traffic the canary channel receives
+* Metrics & Logs are separate (for better monitoring)
+* Possibility to override stage variables for canary
+* This is blue / green deployment with AWS Lambda & API Gateway
+#### API Gateway - Integration Types & Mappings
+* Integration Type MOCK
+  * API Gateway returns a response without sending the request to the backend
+* Integration Type HTTP / AWS (Lambda & AWS Services)
+  * You must configure both the integration request and integration response
+  * Setup data mapping using mapping templates for the request & response
+* Integration Type **AWS_PROXY** (Lambda Proxy):
+  * Incoming request from the client is the input to Lambda
+  * The function is responsible for the logic of request / response
+  * No mapping template, headers, query string paramenters... are passed as arguments
+* Integration Type HTTP_PROXY
+  * No mapping template
+  * The HTTP request is passed to the backend
+  * The HTTP response from the backend is forwarded by API Gateway
+* Mapping templates:
+  * Mapping templates can be used to modify request / responses
+  * Rename / Modify query string parameters
+  * Modify body content
+  * Add headers
+  * Uses Velocity Template Language (VTL): for loop, if etc...
+  * Filter output results (remove unnecessary data)
+#### API Gateway Swagger & Open API 3.0
+* Common way of defining REST APIs, using API definition as code
+* Import existing Swagger / OpenAPI 3.0 spec to API Gateway
+  * Method
+  * Method Request
+  * Integration Request
+  * Method Response
+  * +AWS extensions for API gateway and setup every single option
+* Can export current API as Swagger / OpenAPI spec
+* Swagger can be written in YAML or JSON
+* Using Swagger we can generate SDK for our applications
+#### API Gateway Caching
+* Catching reduce the number of calls made to the backend
+* Default TTL (time to live) is 300 seconds (min: 0s, max:3600s)
+* **Caches are defined per stage**
+* Possible to override cache settings per method
+* Cache encryption option
+* Cache capacity between 0.5GB to 237GB
+* Cache is expensive, makes sense in production, may not make sense in dev / test
+* **Cache Invalidation**:
+  * Able to flush the entire cache (invalidate it) immediately
+  * Clients can invalidate the cache with **header: Cache-Control: max-age=0** (with proper IAM authorization)
+  * If you don't impose an InvalidateCache policy (or choose the require authorization check box in the console), any client can invalidate the API cache